 5. Submit your mailing address and placement start date

 Submit your mailing address and placement start date to the GSF Summer Contact Form by May 18.

 6. Sign up for direct deposit

-If you completed all necessary steps, Law School HR will email you a link to sign up for direct deposit the week of May 20.
+If you completed all necessary steps, near the end of the semester, Law School HR will email you a link to sign up for direct deposit.